johndavedecano/laragym/README.md

 ## Open to Work

-If you have specific requires and would like to work with, please contact me via email at johndavedecano@gmail.com
+If you have specific requirements and would like to work with me, please contact me via email at johndavedecano@gmail.com

 ## Screenshots